alieander/CardGame/README.md

 CardGame
 ========

-This game probably has a better anme but I am not sure what it is... so I called it CardGame...(creative right?)
+This game probably has a better name but I am not sure what it is... so I called it CardGame...(creative right?)

 GamePlay
 ========